delpozzo/kamino/README.md

 ![Multi Deploy Screenshot 3](src/screenshots/deploy_multi-3.png?raw=true)

 Deploying an image file to multiple drives can take anywhere from a minute to many hours depending on the size of the image file and the speed of your hardware.
-During the image deploy process, the `dd` command output will display to show the progress.
+During the image deploy process, the `dd` status output will display to show the progress.

 ![Multi Deploy Screenshot 4](src/screenshots/deploy_multi-4.png?raw=true)